KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c.md

 There are two additions, both required:

   * Pointer operator `*`
-  * Parenthesis `()`
+  * Parentheses `()`

-The parenthesis are for scope - they prevent the pointer operator from being associated with the return type.
+The parentheses are for scope - they prevent the pointer operator from being associated with the return type.

 An example declaration is: